mpa-github/AccountService/README.md

 Features implementation:

-Develop and implement the API structure:
+Develop and implement the API structure.

 Authentication
 - POST api/auth/signup (allows the user to register on the service)